NadeemDevOps407/AWS_Projects/AWS_Lambda/README.md

- # Setting up Lambda Function to Trigger on S3 Upload and Store Information in DynamoDB
+ # S3 Data Processing and Analysis with AWS Lambda and DynamoDB

  ![Flowchart](Lambda_function.png)